In this article, you will learn:

 The profits earned or losses incurred by your business are determined by subtracting operating and non-operating expenses from the revenues your business generates.

-Thus, an income statement summarizes revenues, expenses, gains, and losses incurred by your business.
+Thus, an income statement summarises revenues, expenses, gains, and losses incurred by your business.
 An income statement begins with the sales generated by your business and ultimately determines the net profit earned or net loss incurred by your business.

 Typically, your business’s income statement reveals how the revenues your business earns are turned into net earnings.